 Similar to the process for abstracts described above, when a manuscript draft is finalized (including review by the DAC and co-authors) and is ready for journal submission, the principal investigator submits the draft for R&P review through the online NCDR Research Management System.
 R&P review of manuscripts usually takes 3-4 weeks.
-The principal investigator then incorporates any committee feedback into a revised manuscript before submitting to the desired journal.
+The principal investigator then incorporates any Committee feedback into a revised manuscript before submitting to the desired journal.

+Investigators are required to submit their manuscript to a journal within four months of receiving the analytic output.
 The four-month timeline for manuscript production and submission ensures that data reported are up to date, and that the analysis stays within resource constraints.
 Again, principal investigators are encouraged to adhere to NCDR formatting rules for all manuscripts (see the Style Guide in Appendix D).
 NCDR does not provide support for costs pertaining to publication of manuscripts.
+The table below outlines barriers to manuscript completion and the NCDR's corresponding policies.

-Table 2: Barriers to Manuscript Completion & Submission
+Table 3: Barriers to Manuscript Completion and Submission

 Barrier Policy Results of the data analysis are not adequate to support the hypothesis, and subsequently affect the ability to write a manuscript.
 The principal investigator, after conferring with the DAC, should notify the DAC and NCDR research of their intention not to proceed, and include the justification for this decision.
 Principal investigator has not communicated updates or has not responded to repeated requests for updates.
 If the principal investigator does not reply after repeated inquiries, the project will either be closed or reassigned.
 This is a last resort, and occurs if, after two email messages, one phone call, and one certified letter, there is still no reply from the principal investigator.

 Manuscript draft has not been developed or submitted within an adequate timeframe.
 When manuscript development does not meet targeted goals, NCDR staff will contact the principal investigator to provide assistance as needed.
-If manuscript development continues to lag, a date for next steps in the development process will be targeted (e.g., submission for NCDR R&Preview journal submission after review; de novo submissions following rejection from a journal).
+If manuscript development continues to lag, a date for next steps in the development process will be targeted (e.g., submission for NCDR R&P review; journal submission after review; de novo submissions following rejection from a journal).
 If the new date is not met, NCDR staff will work with the chair of the R&P Subcommittee and the senior author to determine new lead authorship.

-Barrier Policy Resubmission to another journal has not occurred within two months.
+Resubmission to another journal has not occurred within two months.
 In such cases, principal investigators will be required to submit an explanation for the delay in resubmitting their manuscript to another journal.
 Approval is not obtained prior to submission of abstract or paper The paper will be withdrawn; NCDR staff will consider if termination of the RPA is appropriate.